 3) Fund Projects in Direct Need of Support

-There are currently few direct links between UK funders and Territory NGOs.
-In order to aid bilateral funding agreements, we have co-ordinated a large pipeline of locally-led project concepts in need of support which are available to view here.
+Whilst both UK and local NGOs are active in the Territories, most funders only have links to the UK NGOs.
+As part of our approach to build up Territory voices and support local leadership, we have co-ordinated a large pipeline of locally-led project concepts in need of support which are available to view here.

 For further information, please contact Jonathan Hall, EFN’s Strategy Advisor for the UK Overseas Territories.